dbbrandt/short_answer_granding_capstone_project/capstone_report.md

     * Scores: data/ShortAnswerGrading_v2.0/data/scores/1.1/ave.  (one file per question)
     * Answers: data/ShortAnswerGrading_v2.0/data/sent/1.1 (one file per question)

-2. Combine the questions and regerence answers into a single file: /data/sag2/questions.csv
+2. Combine the questions and reference answers into a single file: /data/sag2/questions.csv
-    * Manually convert questions and answer files which were spaced seperated into a csv format using a text editor.
+    * Manually convert questions and answer files which were spaced separated into a csv format using a text editor.
     * Use Pandas to merge the two files into one.
     * Note: the id field provided in SAG is in a format that will be misinterpreted as a number.
 This would result in the loss of information for ids like 11.10 and 12.10.
     To handle this we insure that pandas treats it as a string.